13+ Common Entrance English revision

 Revision for the set book essay

-Firstly, read the book – not as if it is a device of torture or a text more difficult to understand than a Sanskrit dictionary – but as it is was a paperback sunbed book with a bent spine found on holiday in Spain.
+Firstly, read the book – not as if it is a device of torture or a text more difficult to understand than a Sanskrit dictionary – but as if is was a paperback sunbed book with a bent spine found on holiday in Spain.
 Read it quickly.
 Skim.
 Then read it again.
 Try to enjoy it.
-If this is approach still sounds like something worse than death, buy the audio book – either on CDs (amazon.co.uk is a good place to start), or download it from iTunes.
+If this is approach still sounds like something worse than death, buy the audiobook – either on CDs (amazon.co.uk is a good place to start) or download it from iTunes.
 Listen to someone reading the book to you over and over again.
 Failing that, if there’s a good film version available, which closely follows the book, watch that.
-Repeatedly.
+Watching the film version first, or starting the first 100 pages by listening to the audiobook often helps you get into the book more quickly.
 Amazon and iTunes stock films on DVD, or you might get lucky searching on Youtube.

 Here are some revision guides for popular set books: